 The best book on this subject I have found is Lawn Maintenance Piecework and the Beautiful Business: Getting Your Employees to Pull with You.
 David Tucker wrote the book and it goes into great detail on this subject specifically for lawn care and landscaping companies.

-You can also get the David Tucker’s book for FREE if you sign up for an FREE Audible Trial.
+You can also get David Tucker’s book for FREE if you sign up for a FREE Audible Trial.
 You can click the link below to get your first 2 books FREE.

 Handling Material Costs

 If you are offering services such as hardscapes, installing mulch or plants, or anything else that has variable costs associated with each individual job, it is just going to be a matter of subtracting those costs from the revenue produced before multiplying by the employee’s percentage pay rate.

 If you are on top of your numbers, this is not going to be an issue at all.
 If you are not taking your costs as closely as you should, I seriously recommend you get with your CPA and determine a system on how to do this.
 Once you begin to add crews and scale your business, everything gets amplified.

 So, what once was not a major issue is now costing your company thousands of dollars in potential revenue every year.
 This is one factor that separates the companies that become big and profitable and the ones that seem to work around the clock and barely meet payroll each week.

 Lawn Crack offers products and services to help you improve your business.
 We focus on your online presence with our website design team that also knows the importance of SEO.
 Ryan also wrote the book on how to start and run a profitable lawn care and landscaping company.

 Cracking the Code to Profit is now available!
 And of course, we have the lowest price anywhere on the best lawn mower sulky available, the Proslide XT.

 Final Thoughts on Piece Pay

 I hope you have gained a better understanding of percentage pay, performance pay, or piecework or piece pay, whatever you want to call it!